pkubiak/nbembed.js/README.md

     ```html
     <notebook src="<notebook-url>"></notebook>
     ```
-    Check common usage scenarios at the end of the section.
+    Check common usage scenarios at the end of the section for more info.

 3. (Optional) You can adjust rendering properties using `config` attribute: